ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

     - VPC does not support shared volumes or file-based volumes
     - No GPU supports are allowed
     - Encrypted volumes are not supported

+To improve data transfer rate, adjust bandwidth allocation of RMM server.
+To know how to change bandwidth allocation, see [Adjusting bandwidth allocation using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).

 ## General steps